scorelab/dengue-stop-old/dengue-stop_mobile/dengue-stop-mobile/README.md

 you need to create a MAP API to implement and developed the map features

 you should goto google cloud platform and then create a account and create a MAP api with the given instructions by the google map platform

+##Emulator Settings

+Make sure to turn on the wifi settings and location settings